RobWar-code/swatter/README.md

 budgetary constraints and game-play is the most significant factor.

-I have used DALL-E to obtain visualisations and to experiment to see how much drafting can be automated, and have come to the conclusion that there is generally not much time saving using DALL-E for draft images, but there is substantial visualisation utility, which can be used to improve quality.
-Time can be saved by using DALL-E to provide draft template drawings.
+I have used DALL-E to obtain visualisations and to experiment to see how much drafting can be automated, athere is substantial visualisation utility, which can be used to improve quality.
+Much time can be saved by using DALL-E to provide draft template drawings.

 ### Layout Options

-Since the game is to be played online on mobiles or laptops tablets we can use the dimensions from 490 x 500px to 1200 x 500px for the stage area.
+Since the game is to be played online on mobiles or laptops tablets we can use a scalable image for the presentation.

 The decision is then whether to provide a uniform game stage for all resolutions and use the spare screen space for scores etc. Or whether to enhance the game stage for larger displays.
+In this case it was decided to scale the image.

 The primary advantage of having a uniform game stage is commonality of game play and equivalence of scores etc. across platforms.
 So